samstone1998/Image-Tag-Searching/README.md

 I have found however that sometimes Googles Vision api misses certain content or uses acronyms that a normal user would not search for.

 ## How to run
-Before being able to run you need to set up Google vision api and get a json config to authenticate.
+Before being able to run the Docker containers you need to set up Googles Vision api and get a json config to authenticate.
 To do this I recommend you follow this guide
 ```
 https://cloud.google.com/vision/docs/setup
 ```

 Once set up save your config in the main folder (where this README is) as **django-image-search-config.json**.
-We are now ready to get the docker file running.
+We are now ready to get the Docker containers running.

 Install Docker for you system using the link below.
 ```